-Botox turned 21 years old in 2010!
+Wrinkle Reducing Injections turned 21 years old in 2010!
 It has been used for many years in other areas such as treating people with cerebral palsy and squint (strabismus), and in very small children.
 It was first registered by the FDA in the United States in 1989 and in South Africa in 1993.
 Its safety profile is tested and proven, and as long as a properly qualified medical doctor is injecting it, the results are predictable.
-It is important to know that this indication for Botox is considered “off label” use, but with this kept in mind, the Doctor can assess if it will be safe and effective in you.
+It is important to know that this indication for wrinkle reducing injections are considered “off label” use, but with this kept in mind, the Doctor can assess if it will be safe and effective in you.

 The most common side effect after treatment is a small bruise which will fade rapidly after 2-4 days (even though this is also quite rare).
 Before your treatment the Doctor will also discuss any rare side effects which are possible, and answer any of your questions.